SBA Lending FAQ

 Can W-2 advisors get SBA backed loans?

-What are the rules around business valuations for SBA loans?
+Are business valuations required for SBA loans?

-For loans over $250K a seller business valuation is required.
+For change of ownership loans over $250K a seller business valuation is required.
 For 100% financed loans a business valuation on the buyer’s practice is also almost always required.
 In both cases, the SBA lender will order the valuation from a SBA certified valuation firm that is on the lender’s approved valuator vendor list.
 For SBA loans, the loan amount for the purchase can’t exceed the valuation amount.
 Any difference over the valuation amount would have to be paid in cash from borrower or added as a seller note.

 AdvisorLoans